aryanshetty03/pmaWeatherApp/README.md

 To install Axios to run http requests, and then head into the backend folder.
 ### `cd backend`
+Firstly, I deactivated the private key I committed to git by mistake, realizing the consequences.
+So to use this repo, creating an OpenWeather acccount and replacing the API_KEY in backend/app.py with your private key would be the first step.

-Here you can create a virtual environment and install dependencies:
+Then you can create a virtual environment and install dependencies:
 ### `python3 -m venv venv`
 ### `source venv/bin/activate`
 ### `pip install -r requirements.txt`